 Hunter Water and Sydney Water have customer contracts that regulate restriction practices.
 The following guidelines apply to customers of these two water suppliers.

 Grounds for restriction

-Hunter Water and Sydney Water can restrict when a customer:
+Hunter Water and Sydney Water can restrict if you:

-- fails to ensure access to the meter
+- fail to ensure access to the meter

-- discharges chemicals that pose a health risk
+- discharge chemicals that pose a health risk

-- fails to install a backflow prevention device when required
+- fail to install a backflow prevention device when required

-- does not comply with the terms of the customer contract.
+- do not comply with the terms of the customer contract.